Bosnia and Herzegovina - YES Abroad (en-US)

 Your High School

-Students may be placed in a public high school, private high school, or private program within a public high school in both Banja Luka and Sarajevo.
+Students may be placed in a public high school or private program within a public high school.
 The primary language of instruction will be either Bosnian/Serbian/Croatian (for gap year students) or English and Bosnian/Serbian/Croatian (for non-gap year students).
 School typically runs Monday to Friday, and schedules may vary from week to week depending on the school.
 Classes start as early as 8 a.m. or run until 7 p.m. depending on the day.
 Uniforms are not customary.
 While there are no official extramural or extracurricular activities at the school, non-gap year host schools usually have a Creativity, Action, and Service (CAS) requirement that provides opportunities for students to participate in activities organized by the school, and there are plenty of activities to explore outside of school.

 The Political & Security Environment